Geno Smith among most notable names remaining on Giants' roster bubble

 Let’s take a look at who is on the Giants bubble:

-(Note: defense and special teams will be analyzed Tuesday)
+(Note: Defense and special teams will be analyzed Tuesday)

 Offense